kuanb/kuanb.github.io/about.md

 ---

 My interests lie in the implementation of digital solutions in engaging spatial (usually transportation related) issues; combining programming, urban planning, and geospatial analytics.
-Through both my research and work, I've taken on a number of technical roles executing research, digital development, and deployment in a wide variety of settings.
+I've taken on a number of technical roles executing research, digital development, and deployment in a wide variety of settings.
 This has provided me with extensive international experience from Mexico City to Dhaka, Bangladesh.

 #### Projects List